RegardsOss/RegardsOss.github.io/docs/development/services/access-instance/overview.md

 with [multitenant](../../concepts/03-multitenant.md) conpect to handle configuration of projects or tenant user UI.

 There are two versions of this microservice.
-One (`rs-access-instance`) is compatible with toponym management and requires a postgres database with the postgis extension installed, and the other (`rs-access-instance-light`) is not compatible with a standard postgres database :
+One (`rs-access-instance`) is compatible with toponym management and requires a postgres database with the postgis extension installed, and the other (`rs-access-instance-light`) is compatible with a standard postgres database :

 - `rs-access-instance` responsibilities :